fblascogarma/google_ads_backend/README.md

 This is just to get you started so you can learn about making API calls to Google Ads API and Google My Business API.

-By cloning this project and the frontend that is in a separate repo in my GitHub profile, you are ready to exploring what you can do with Google Ads API.
+By cloning this project and the frontend that is in a separate repo in my GitHub profile, you are ready to start exploring what you can do with Google Ads API.